Video for Windows: Overview

 The original version was limited to a maximum resolution of 320 pixels by 240 pixels and a maximum image rate of 30 frames per second.

 Video for Windows was mostly replaced by the July 1996 release of ActiveMovie, later known as DirectShow.
 It was first released as a beta version along with the second beta of Internet Explorer 3.
 ActiveMovie was released as a free download, either standalone or bundled with Internet Explorer.
 ActiveMovie, however, did not support video capture.
 Video for Windows was still used for video capture until the release of Windows Driver Model capture drivers, which only started to become popular in 2000.

 Video for Windows became an issue in a lawsuit Apple filed in December 1994 against San Francisco Canyon Company and in 1995 against Microsoft and Intel alleging theft of several thousand lines of QuickTime source code to improve the performance of Video for Windows.
 This lawsuit was ultimately settled in 1997, when Apple agreed to make Internet Explorer the default browser over Netscape; in exchange, Microsoft agreed to continue developing Microsoft Office and other software for Mac OS for the next 5 years, and purchase $150 million of non-voting Apple stock.

-In March 1997, Microsoft announced that ActiveMovie would become part of the DirectX 5, and around July started referring to it as DirectShow.
+In March 1997, Microsoft announced that ActiveMovie would become part of DirectX 5, and around July started referring to it as DirectShow.